dudash/s2i-swift/README.md

 $ docker run swift-test-app
 ```

-Using This in Open Shift
+Using this in Open Shift
 ---------------
 We can create a custom builder image in Open Shift to build this S2I image and push it into your OpenShift registry:
 TBD